emitc2h/CDER/README.rst

     python-32 Collider.py

-Pressing the right(left) arrow key lets you navigate to the next event in the tree.
+Pressing the right(left) arrow key lets you navigate to the next(previous) event in the tree.
 Pressing the up/down key gives you a randomly selected event.

 Click and drag to rotate around the scene, wheel up/down to zoom in/out.